fluid-project/handbook.floeproject.org/src/collections/techniques/en-CA/IntegratingSignLanguage.md

 ## Find Sign Language translators

 If possible, hire translators who are Deaf.
-If your website uses industry-specific language (such healthcare jargon) consider finding translators who specialize in or are familiar with the industry or context.
-You may also want to find translators with video production capabilities, or have access to video production support.
+If your website uses industry-specific language (such as healthcare jargon) consider finding translators who specialize in or are familiar with the industry or context.
+You may also want to find translators with video production capabilities or who have access to video production support.
 It is also best to find translators with diverse experiences and identities, and who reflect your intended user groups.

 ## Prepare your translation documents

-Translation documents contain all the content that needs to be translated.
-They are sent to the translators for them to work off of.
-Work with the translators you’ve hired to determine what format they prefer for the documents, and how they’d like to communicate if they have any questions.
+Translation documents contain all the content that needs to be translated as well as any supporting information.
+They are shared with the translators at the beginning of the project.
+Work with the translators you’ve hired to determine their preferred format for the documents, and to agree on how they’d like to communicate any questions.
 Here are a few suggestions for content to include in your documents:

 ### Include all the possible user pathways